 1. Determine the Need for Change

 You have to identify what needs to change and why.
-In this step, you also break down the status quo, challenge existing behaviors, revise standard practices, and create new ways to do your business.
+In this step, you also break down the status quo, challenge existing behaviours, revise standard practices, and create new ways to do your business.

 2. Gather Support